-At this point in the history of online dating, Tinder, Hinge, Bumble, and similar dating apps have become a staple in the lives of millions of single people around the world.
-I’d even go as far as to say that these apps are treated by many (myself included) like some sort of addictive game.
 Bored on the metro on the way to work?
 Pull out your phone and start swiping.
 Got a few minutes before your next Zoom meeting?
 Check to see if your match from this morning has messaged you back.
 Desperate to avoid the existential nighttime thoughts?
 Send out some likes to keep the demons at bay.

 All of that to say: We spend a lot of time on these apps.
-And because I don’t think our reliance on them (both for meeting people and for getting our hourly dose of dopamine) is slowing down anytime soon, it may be beneficial to focus on optimizing the time that we do spend on them.
-This could be accomplished by understanding more about how these platforms really work.
-You know, the numbers.
-The trends.
-What’s working for people?
-What isn’t?
-These online messaging stats will give you the behind-the-scenes look you need to up your matchmaking game.
-And if not?
-Well, at least they’re interesting.
-How’s that for a dopamine boost?
-Let’s get into it.
+And because I don’t think our reliance on them is slowing down anytime soon, it may be beneficial to focus on optimizing the time that we do spend on them.

 1. About One-Fourth (26%) of Men Respond to App Messages

-More than one-fourth (26%) of men respond to any given message sent to them on a dating app, whereas only 16% of women do the same, according to a research study based on 400,000 heterosexual users of an unspecified dating app.
-Man or woman, it doesn’t matter: This statistic probably does not surprise you.
-And it could be for a handful of reasons.
+More than one-fourth (26%) of men respond to any given message sent to them on a dating app, whereas only 16% of women do the same, according to a research study based on 400,000 heterosexual users of an unspecified dating app.1

 2. The Average First Message Contains 8 Words

 Based on the results of the same study mentioned above, the first message sent after a match has an average of eight words (or 42 characters).
-I personally love this statistic because it backs up the belief that an initial “Hey!” or even “How are you?!” message is a major red flag on a dating site.
-It shows a lack of creativity, for one, and it says to me that you put not a single ounce of effort into reading through my profile.
+I, personally, love this statistic because it backs up the belief that an initial “Hey!” or even “How are you?!” message is a major red flag on the apps.

 3. Women Share a Phone Number More Than Half of the Time

 Any frequent dating app user will tell you that responding to a message from a match doesn’t necessarily mean sparks are flying.
-The real sign of success comes when one or both users takes the initiative to carry the conversation outside of the app.
+The real sign of success comes when one or both users takes the initiative to carry the conversation outside the app.
 In other words, they share contact information (usually the phone number).

 “19% of mutual conversations contain phone numbers, and 81% do not.” — Jennie Zhang and Taha Yasseri

-According to insights from the same study in the previous two points, the woman shares her phone number 57.3% of the time.
 This is not too far off from half, but the extra 7.3% may be explained by the fact that, again, men are still predominantly expected to be the initiators in romantic contexts, and the woman provided her contact information because the man was the one to ask for it.

 4. Message Responses Peak Within 8 Hours of Matching

-During a time when dating app burnout is plaguing young singles all over the world, it would make sense that many of the successful digital dating experiences come from conversations that were started quickly after matching.
+During a time when dating app burnout is plaguing young singles all over the world, it would make sense that many of the successful digital dating experiences come from conversations that were started quickly after matching.3

 This idea is supported by the same study (above) on 400,000 heterosexual dating app users, which states that 50% of mutual conversations (as in, conversations where both users responded at least once) began within eight hours of matching.
 What’s more, 15% of these started in under 60 seconds.
-Now, does this mean that if you message a match in under a minute, you can guarantee wedding bells in your future?
-Definitely not.
-But the numbers don’t lie, and they’re telling you to get those fingers moving.

 5. Online Daters Like People Who Respond Quickly

-To help me double down on the previous point, we’ve got some data from a 2023 study published by Preply.
-In its survey of 2,000 dating app users, 3 out of every 4 respondents said they felt worried that their match would think poorly of them for responding too quickly.
-Researchers wanted to dig deeper to see if this was actually true.
-Turns out, it’s not!
+To help me double down on the previous point, we’ve got some data from a 2023 study published by Preply.4 In its survey of 2,000 dating app users, 3 out of every 4 respondents said they felt worried that their match would think poorly of them for responding too quickly.

 6. Women Are More Likely to Feel Overwhelmed by Chats

-Women who have used online dating platforms in the past year are more likely to feel overwhelmed by the number of messages they get, based on a 2023 report conducted by the Pew Research Center.
-Conversely, their male counterparts report being “more likely to feel insecure about a lack of messages.”
-This data reflects an overarching attitude about dating that often confuses or frustrates people (particularly men), which is the belief that women have a lot more options than men and have an easier time on dating apps.
+Women who have used online dating platforms in the past year are more likely to feel overwhelmed by the number of messages they get, based on a 2023 report conducted by the Pew Research Center.5 Conversely, their male counterparts report being “more likely to feel insecure about a lack of messages.”

-But the truth is that, just because a woman may receive more messages than a man on a dating app does not mean that they’re more likely to find a compatible match that leads to a successful relationship.
-This is because research shows that men tend to take on dating apps with a “machine gun” approach.
-In other words, they fire away (swipe many times or send out several likes) in hopes of increasing their chances of finding a match.
-And although it may do exactly that, this doesn’t improve their chances of having genuine chemistry with this match.
-It’s all about quality over quantity.
+But the truth is that just because a woman may receive more messages than a man on a dating app does not mean that they’re more likely to find a compatible match that leads to a successful relationship.
+This is because research shows that men tend to take on dating apps with a “machine gun” approach.7

 7. Unwanted Sexting Has Impacted 56% of Women

 Sure, dating apps can be a playground for all things flirty, sexy, and fun.
 But bringing d*ck picks into the mix takes things to a whole new level, especially when they show up completely unannounced.
-I’ve personally received more unsolicited d*ck picks than I can count on both hands and feet, and, based on the same report from the Pew Research Center, I’m sure I’m not the only one.

-According to the insights published, 56% of women under 50 have received a sexually explicit picture they didn’t ask for.
-But, fear not, the numbers get worse!
-After telling the man that they are not interested, 43% of women continue to be contacted, 37% of them are called an offensive name, and 11% of them (that’s approximately one in every 10 women) receive a threat of physical harm.
-“Yikes” is really all I have to say about that.
+After telling the man that they are not interested, 43% of women continue to be contacted, 37% of them are called an offensive name, and 11% of them (that’s approximately 1 in every 10 women) receive a threat of physical harm.

 8. Many Online Daters Believe They’ve Met a Scammer